OpenObservatory/ooni-hackathon-2016/Readme.md

 See: [ooni-pipeline/13](https://github.com/TheTorProject/ooni-pipeline/issues/13)

+## Extract blockpages from the data

+Speak to: darkk@
+Difficulty: easy-medium

+There is hypothesis that blockpages may be extracted from the OONI database in semi-automated way using some basic ML (machine learning) and/or NLP (natural language processing) techniques independent from the language used for the blockpage.

 # Useful information

 There is a local copy of all the OONI reports in case you want to download them